MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/web-applications-management.md

  **Summary:** Learn how to manage web applications in a SharePoint Server 2016 or SharePoint Server 2013 farm.

-The following articles on TechNet describe how to create and manage web applications in a SharePoint Server farm.
+The following articles describe how to create and manage web applications in a SharePoint Server farm.
 These articles are written for farm administrators who will operate SharePoint Server.
 The articles also describe how to manage permissions and permission policies for a web application.

 ||**Content**|**Description**|
 |:-----|:-----|:-----|